|Download a Club Application with this link in MS Word or PDF||Cajun R/C Club|

 If you are interested in radio-controlled models, we suggest you visit our flying site.
 Observe the activity and ask questions of the club members.
 Most of them will be happy to share any information with you.
 At the present time our membership limited to 60 full members.
 There are many openings at the present time.
 To join our club:

 1. You must join and be a member of our national organization, the AMA.
 Applications are available at the field, hobby shops, or in Model Aviation Magazine.
 The annual cost at the present time is $58 for adults and reduced rates for family members and youngsters.
 The adult membership includes the monthly magazine MODEL AVIATION.

 2. Pay an initiation fee of $30 and annual dues of $100 per year to our club.
 The first year cost of our club is $130, and it is $100 per year thereafter.
 The charge for additional family members who live in your household is $5 annually.
 Family members include spouses and children 18 years and under (or who are students).
 The charge for students who are not family members is $25 annually (no initiation fee).
 Partial credit on the following year’s dues is given for those who join after June.

 3. New members will be required to fly on a frequency assigned to them.
 Please do not purchase a new radio without first checking with our club secretary regarding frequency assignment.
 You may have to have your frequency changed as a condition of membership in our club.

-Kenny Prince, Vice President
+Ronnie Segura, Vice President